-Transcranial Direct Current Stimulation or tDCS, is a cheap, non-invasive, painless and safe form of brain stimulation.
+Transcranial Direct Current Stimulation or tDCS, is a cheap, non-invasive, painless, and safe form of brain stimulation.
 The technology involves the use of a low direct current between 1-2 mA, delivered to targeted areas of the brain via electrodes on the scalp.
 Electrical stimulation performed in this way can be used to either “excite” or “inhibit” neuronal activity at the target area.
-At the site of anodal stimulation (the positive electrode) nearby neurons are excited, whereas at the site of cathodal stimulation (the negative electrode) neuronal activity is inhibited.
-Many applications of tDCS are currently being explored, suggesting possible treatments for: depression, schizophrenia, aphasia, addiction, epilepsy, chronic pain, attention and motor rehabilitation.
+At the site of anodal stimulation (the positive electrode), nearby neurons are excited, whereas at the site of cathodal stimulation (the negative electrode) neuronal activity is inhibited.
+Many applications of tDCS are currently being explored, suggesting possible treatments for depression, schizophrenia, aphasia, addiction, epilepsy, chronic pain, and attention and motor rehabilitation.
 Studies have also demonstrated cognitive improvement in some patients being treated with tDCS.

 Your Neurons and tDCS:

 tDCS changes the resting membrane potential of local neurons at the targeted area of the brain.
 During anodal stimulation, the resting membrane potential is depolarized by the conventional inflow of positive current (physical outflow of electrons).
 The membrane potential of the neurons in this state is closer to the threshold potential required to elicit an action potential, therefore anodal stimulation acts as a “primer” that increases neuronal excitability.

 Conversely, cathodal stimulation hyperpolarizes the local neurons at the targeted area of the brain due to the conventional outflow of positive current (physical inflow of electrons).
 In this state, the membrane potential of the neurons is further from the threshold potential that elicits an action potential, this decreases neuronal excitability.

 tDCS Safety and Side Effects: